raininforest/abi-helper/README.md

 # abi-helper
-This plugin allows to keep abi stability when modifying data class that is part of public api in your library.
+This plugin allows to keep abi stability when modifying kotlin class that is part of public api in your library.

 ## how to use
 1. Download latest .jar from Releases and install it to IDE